-(c) Except those structures exempt from building codes under ORS 455.310 and 455.315, shall regulate through mitigation measures and site development standards the siting of dwellings and other structures designed for human occupancy, including those being restored under ORS 215.130 (6), in further review areas where there is evidence of substantial risk for rapidly moving landslides.
+(c) Except those structures exempt from building codes under ORS 455.310 and 455.315, shall amend its land use regulations, or adopt new land use regulations, to regulate the siting of dwellings and other strucdesigned tures for human occupancy including those being restored under ORS 215.130 (6), in further review areas where there is evidence of substantial risk for rapidly moving landslides.
 All final decisions under this paragraph and paragraph (b) of this subsection are the responsibility of the local government with jurisdiction over the site.
 A local government may not delegate such final decisions to any state agency.